nmigen1/nmigen/README.md

   * cite nMigen in publications related to research it has helped
   * send us feedback and suggestions for improvements
   * send us bug reports when something goes wrong
-  * send us the modifications and improvements you have done to nMigen as pull requests on GitHub
+  * send us the modifications and improvements you have done to nMigen as pull requests on GitLab

 See LICENSE file for full copyright and license info.